ISO 27001 and ISO 27002 2022 updates

 Companies often mistakenly believe that adding layer upon layer of state-of-the-art technology will help them prevent a data breach.
 They couldn’t be more wrong.
 Why?

-- Without a comprehensive information security programme that also considers people and processes, your technology will fall short of providing adequate protection.
+- Without a comprehensive information security programme that considers people and processes, your technology will fail to provide adequate protection.

 - Poor company processes and staff-related problems are among the most common points of failure in data security.

-- Without this commitment, the best-laid information security plans have been proven to fail.
+- Without leadership commitment (an essential criterion for ISO 27001 compliance), the best-laid information security plans have been proven to fail.

 - ISO 27001 compliance means the company is constantly reviewing and updating its ISMS in line with changes to the threat environment and business developments.